ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_trackedchanges/README.md

 If you use a hook_update to disable it, please integrate in it a process that scans WYSIWYG fields to detect those kind of tags, and that implements appropriate actions (Disabling stop or Field value cleaning).

+### After disabling the feature

+After disabling the feature, you will notice that the "Full HTML + Change tracking" text format is still active but renamed "**Full HTML (Change tracking feature disabled)**".

+Doing so helps to:
+ - Avoid display problems because of the text format missing
+ - Leave the time to choose how to deal with fields where this text format was set.

 [Go to top](#table-of-content)